 EPA's Report to Congress on Mercury is an eight volume document.
 The Report provides an assessment of the magnitude of U.S. mercury emissions by source, the health and environmental implications of those emissions, and the availability and cost of control technologies.
 As the state-of-the-science for mercury is continuously and rapidly evolving, this Report should be viewed as a "snapshot" of our understanding of mercury when published in 1997.

-The eight volumes of the December 1997 report are:You may need Adobe Reader to view files on this page.
+The eight volumes of the December 1997 report are:You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Volume I: Executive Summary (PDF)(95 pp, 2 MB)